dev-sumit-kumar/Developer/README.md

 # Developer
-This is my first python project and the "Project"name is (Bank Management Project).
+This is my first python (Repository ) and the "Project"name is (Bank Management Project).